ibm-cloud-docs/power-iaas/ordering-direct-link.md

 12. Use the information from the Direct Link Connect case number to update the **{{site.data.keyword.powerSys_notm}} support case**:

     The **Power Systems Virtual Server network ASN** is the same as your BGP ASN.
 The IBM Cloud network team generates the **IBM Cloud ASN** and adds it to the IBM Cloud support ticket.
 The IBM Cloud network team also generates the IP addresses.
-Your private network ID is your subnet name.
+Your private network name is your [Power Systems Virtual Server private network subnet](/docs/infrastructure/power-iaas?topic=power-iaas-configuring-subnet) name.
     {: note}

     ```shell